Quảng Ngãi province

+Quảng Ngãi is a coastal and mountainous province located in the South Central Coast and Central Highlands regions of Vietnam.
+The province borders Da Nang to the north, Gia Lai to the south, and the South China Sea to the east.
+It also borders the Lao provinces of Sekong and Attapeu and the Cambodian province of Ratanakiri to the west.

+The province's administrative is Cẩm Thành Ward, located 130 km south of Đà Nẵng, 820 km north of Hồ Chí Minh City, and 908 km south of Hà Nội along the National Route 1.
+Quảng Ngãi has a 129 km coastline with a territorial sea of 11000 km2.

+The province was re-established in July 1989, on the basis of separating Nghĩa Bình province into 2 provinces of Quảng Ngãi and Bình Định.
+In May 2025, it was merged with the Central Highlands province of Kon Tum, forming the new Quảng Ngãi Province with an area of 14833 km2 and a population of 2,161,755 people.

+The province has been historically populated with H're, Cham, and Kinh peoples.
+A major battlefield in the Vietnam War, Quảng Ngãi has been one of the least economically developed provinces in Vietnam but has achieved major progress in poverty reduction.
+Despite being a net contributor to the national budget thanks to the presence of a planned oil and gas industry, the province still has one of the lowest income per capita in Vietnam.

 History

 The ancient Sa Huỳnh culture inhabited what is now Quảng Ngãi.
 Remains of it were found in Sa Huỳnh, Đức Phổ District.
-Within Champa, the region that is now Quảng Ngãi was less significant than Quảng Nam province and Vijaya.
+Within the former Kingdom of Champa, the region that is now Quảng Ngãi was less significant than Quảng Nam province and Vijaya (Bình Định province).
 There are only a few Cham remains in the province.
-The area became part of Vietnam along with Vijaya (Bình Định province) in 1471.
-In the early 19th century the Long Wall of Quảng Ngãi was constructed in the province.
-It improved security among the Vietnamese and H're people and facilitated trade.
-The province had become a center for religious activity, in particular with the construction of a mountain-top monastery, the Thien An Mountain Pagoda in 1695.
+The area became part of Vietnam along with Bình Định province in 1471 following the Champa–Đại Việt War.
+In the early 19th century, the Long Wall of Quảng Ngãi was constructed in the province, which improved security among the Vietnamese and H're people and facilitated trade.
+The province had become a center for religious activity, in particular with the construction of a mountain-top monastery, the Thiên Ấn Mountain Pagoda in 1695.
 The mountain was designated by the ruler Nguyễn Phúc Chu and became a religious pilgrimage site.